acornejo/kilobot-labs/README.md

             stop
         else if new_motion is 1 then
             move forward
-        else if newmotion is 2 then
+        else if new_motion is 2 then
             turn clockwise
         else
             turn counterclockwise